sarju-prasad/issue-tracker/README.md

 # issue-tracker
-install npm and all dependency npm install run this command npm start
+install npm and all dependency-> npm install.

+run this command-> npm start